105 amendment of indian constitution

 7. Political Significance

-- The 105th Amendment empowers states politically, especially in regions where OBC populations are significant.
-This decentralization enhances the role of local governments and provides them with more control over policies aimed at benefiting OBCs.
+• The 105th Amendment empowers states politically, especially in regions with significant OBC populations.
+This decentralization enhances local governments’ role and gives them more control over policies to benefit OBCs.

 8. Legal and Constitutional Relevance